A Quiz To Test Your Knowledge On Groundhogs

 What do groundhogs eat?
-Everything from flowers to vegetables.
+Groundhogs eat everything from flowers to vegetables.
 Favorite foods include alfalfa, clover,

 peas, beans, lettuce, broccoli, plantain, and soybeans.
 Groundhogs will often devour your seedlings

-before they even have time to grow. f you don’t have vegetables around, groundhogs will settle for twigs,
+before they even have time to grow.
+If you don’t have vegetables around, groundhogs will settle for twigs,

 bark, bugs, and blossoms.